rileyjshaw/rileyjshaw.github.io-v14/app/_posts/2016-11-13-all-of-which-are-american-dreams.md

 Social news algorithms have been under intense scrutiny over the past week.
 I wanted to see what other people's social media bubbles looked like, so I wrote a little shell script[^1].

 I'm not interested in building empathy for racists.
 I _am_ interested in improving my own awareness.
-This tool displaces me from the narrative I chose and delivers me from opinions I agree deeply with.
-It's helped me realize what a powerful tool of persuasion a curated social feed can be.
+This tool displaces me from the narrative I chose and delivers me from opinions I agree with.
+It's helped me realize just how powerful a curated social feed can be as a tool of persuasion.
 Also, wow.
-People who follow Glenn Beck follow a _lot_ of porn.
+People who follow Glenn Beck seem to follow a _lot_ of porn.
 Who knew?

 If you want to peer into someone else's Twitter feed, the following might help[^2]: